-Study recommendation Study rationale Planning Proposal consideration car parking in nearby facilities will address this.
-Facilitate through site links by: Allowing additional height and floor space when TSLs are provided on site Design controls in the DCP Providing an open to the sky through site link across private land heavily impacts on the feasibility of development.
-To maintain feasibility and incentivise through site links where desired, additional HOB and FSR allowances should be allocated to sites through an additional local provision in the LEP when through site links are provided.
-Design controls should also be contained within the DCP to ensure the links are designed in a manner that is satisfactory to Council and provides a high-quality urban design outcome.
-The Planning Proposal requires a through-site link between Balmain Road and Norton Street through the Norton Plaza Opportunity site.
-Supporting draft DCP also requires the below desired through-site links: East-West link along Dot Lane and its extension from Balmain Road to Norton Street (to the south of Italian forum) East-West link as extension of McDonald Street between Balmain Road and Norton Street (to the south of Italian forum) East-West link as extension of McDonald Street between Balmain Road and Norton Street (to the south of Leichhardt Public School) FSR and HOB incentives are proposed to facilitate this link in line with the urban design study recommendations.
+Study recommendation Study rationale Planning Proposal consideration when TSLs are provided on site Design controls in the DCP To maintain feasibility and incentivise through site links where desired, additional HOB and FSR allowances should be allocated to sites through an additional local provision in the LEP when through site links are provided.
+Design controls should also be contained within the DCP to ensure the links are designed in a manner that is satisfactory to Council and provides a high-quality urban design outcome. site.
+Supporting draft DCP also requires the below desired through-site links: - East-West link along Dot Lane and its extension from Balmain Road to Norton Street (to the south of Italian forum) - East-West link as extension of McDonald Street between Balmain Road and Norton Street (to the south of Leichhardt Public School) FSR and HOB incentives are proposed to facilitate this link in line with the urban design study recommendations.
 Further details are provided under Opportunity sites in section 2.11 of this Planning Proposal.
 Design controls for the proposed though-site link are provided in the supporting DCP.

-Economic assessment was not required for Taverners Hill as this Planning Proposal only deals with residential zoned land in Taverners Hill precinct.
+Economic assessment was not required for Taverners Hill as this Planning Proposal only deals with residential zoned land in Taverners Hill Precinct.

-Council also got expert economic advice from SGS (Appendix 4) for the two Opportunity sites in Kings Bay/ Croydon/ Croydon precinct where residential uses are being introduced to the existing E3 Productivity Support zoned sites.
+Council also got expert economic advice from SGS (Appendix 4) for the two Opportunity sites in Kings Bay/ Croydon/ Croydon Precinct where residential uses are being introduced to the existing E3 Productivity Support zoned sites.
 This report considered the impacts of adding residential uses on these sites and provided design guidance to manage urban hazards.
 These recommendations are discussed in the below table.